Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 :notebook: take note of your workspace name, resource group and subscription id.
 You will need them to submit the experiment.

-## Add your Kaggle credentials to the workspace keyvault
+## Add your Kaggle credentials to the workspace key vault

 In the next section, we will run a job in the AzureML workspace that will unpack the demo dataset from Kaggle into each of your silos.

-Kaggle required username and a developer key, so we will first store safely those credentials in the workspace keyvault.
+Kaggle required username and a developer key, so we will first store safely those credentials in the workspace key vault.

-1. In your workspace resource group (provisioned in the previous step), open "Access Policies" tab in the newly keyvault.
+1. In your resource group (provisioned in the previous step), open "Access Policies" tab in the newly key vault.

 2. Select "Select all" right under "Secret Management Operations" and press "Next".